jdevries3133/low_traffic_deployment/README.md

 but for the average generic application, I know that this will do the trick, and it's better to keep things simple.

-For now, two replicas of each application container will run
+For now, **two replicas of each application container will run.**

-Applications for which this module would be used include:
+Applications for which this module would be used by me include:

 - `empacad.org`
 - `reset.empacad.org`